 The gift of a calm mind

 A calm mind has the power to choose an adequate response in every situation.
-A calm mind can hold focus even when it meets external pressure or crisis situations.
+A calm-minded person can stay focused even when meeting difficult challenges, external pressures, or different crises.

-However that is not all, a calm mind can easily access creativity and intuition and thus support innovation.
-Any calm-minded person is easy to work with.
+However, that is not all, a calm mind can easily access creativity and intuition, and thus support innovation.
+Any calm-minded person is equally easy to work with and live with.

 The calmest person is the most powerful person